Fully-Connected Spatial-Temporal Graph for Multivariate Time-Series Data: Methodology

 Given an MTS sample $X\in\mathbb{R}^{N\times{L}}$, we segment the signals of each sensor into multiple patches by considering the local temporal patterns within MTS data \cite{wang2023multivariate}.
 Using patch size $f$, we create $\{X_t\}_{t=1}^{\hat{L}}$ from $X$, where $t$ is the patch index representing a timestamp, and each $X_t\in\mathbb{R}^{N\times{f}}$. $\hat{L}$ denotes the number of segmented patches, calculated as $\hat{L} = [\frac{L}{f}]$, where $[\cdot]$ represents the truncation operation.
 Each $X_t$ contains segmented signals from $n$ sensors, i.e., $X_t = \{x_{t,i}\}_{i=1}^N$, where $x_{t,i}\in\mathbb{R}^f$.

 Subsequently, we employ an encoder $f_c(\cdot|W_c)$ to process the segmented signals within each window.
 Notably, the encoder operates at the sensor-level to learn sensor-level features, i.e., $x'_{t,i} = f_c(x_{t,i}|W_c)$.
-Moreover, to maintain relative positional information of corresponding sensors across patches, we adopt positional encoding as inspired by \cite{vaswani2017attention}.
+Moreover, to maintain the directionality across patches, i.e., the relative positional information of patches, we adopt positional encoding as inspired by \cite{vaswani2017attention}.
 Specifically, for the $i$-th sensor $\{x'_{t,i}\}_{t=1}^{\hat{L}}$, positional encoding, as shown in Eq. (\ref{eq:posi}), is introduced into sensor features, e.g., $z_{t,i} = f_p(t) + x'_{t,i}$ representing the sensor features enhanced by positional encoding.
 Here, $m$ represents the $m$-th feature of sensor features.

 With the learned sensor features across multiple patches, we can then proceed to construct an FC graph that interconnects all sensors across these patches by additionally considering the correlations between DEDT.
 For graph construction, we have the assumption that correlated sensors should exhibit similar properties, making their features close within the feature space.
 This enables us to adopt similarity to represent the correlation between sensors, with greater similarity reflecting a higher correlation.
 In this case, we employ a simple yet effective metric, the dot product, to quantify the similarity between two sensors, defined as $e_{tr, ij} = g_s({z}_{t, i})(g_s({z}_{r, j}))^T$, where $t,r\in[1,\hat{L}]$ and $i,j\in[1,N]$.
 Here, the function $g_s(z) = zW_s$ is employed to enhance the expressive capacity, drawing inspiration from the attention computation in \cite{vaswani2017attention}, where $W_s$ is the learnable weights.
 Further, the softmax function restricts the correlations within [0,1].
 Finally, we derive the FC graph $\mathcal{G} = (Z, E)$, where $Z = \{\{z_{t,i}\}_{i=1}^{N}\}_{t=1}^{\hat{L}}$, and $E = \{\{e_{tr,ij}\}_{i,j=1}^{N}\}_{t,r=1}^{\hat{L}}$. $E$ is denoted as the adjacent matrix of the FC graph, whose elements represent the correlations between sensors among all patches.
 The graph $\mathcal{G}$ encompasses not only temporal correlations between timestamps and spatial correlations in each timestamp, but also additionally includes the correlations between DEDT, enabling us to model the comprehensive ST dependencies within MTS data.